eyalzh/peer-review-mcp/README.md

 npm run build
 ```

-Then, add the following configuration the the MCP servers configuration file:
+Then, add the following configuration to the MCP servers configuration file:

 ```
 {